Royana-Huseynova/SDP-2026/README.md

 # UnifiedSatAI Website

-A professional website showcasing the **Unified Deep Learning Benchmark for Satellite Imaging** project, presenting research on satellite image restoration, classification, and evaluation using multiple datasets.
+A website showcasing the **Unified Deep Learning Benchmark for Satellite Imaging** project, presenting research on satellite image restoration, classification, and evaluation using multiple datasets.

 ---